Book your appointments online!

 There will be no requirement for customers to attend our office in person.

 There will be no requirement for relatives to collect the Medical Certificate of Cause of Death from the hospital, care home or GP.
-A scan of the signed certificate can be sent to the registrar directly at firstname.lastname@example.org
+A scan of the signed certificate will be sent to the registrar directly at email@example.com

 The green certificate for burial or cremation will be transmitted electronically to the crematorium or cemetery office.
 There is no basis in law for the mortuary or persons holding the body to require sight of the green Certificate for Burial or Cremation in order to release the body.
 The certificate is issued to allow the funeral to go ahead and no other purpose.